 We recently said how optimizing your posts to maximize conversion on social media was hugely important for getting the most clicks on your content marketing.
 Guess what, same for your adverts.
 If you can afford to invest some of your budget on the world’s greatest Twitter advert, you can spend a small bit of time setting up Twitter Cards for your site.
 It’s simple to do, improves the efficiency of your tweet, and tailors your tweet to suit the mission of your campaign.
-Instead of a simple tweet with a link, here’s how it can make your posts look:

 Your cards can include automatically loading pictures, media, descriptive metadata, and authorship details.
 Furthermore, you can also create ones specifically for lead generation, app downloads, and website clicks.
 These versions can get emails from your audience without them needing to fill out a form or even leave Twitter, it just needs one click.
 You can then access how well these campaigns are doing in the Twitter Ads analytics dashboard.

 Unsure whether you want to offer free trips to the Sun or the Moon with every retweet?
 Maybe you’re stroking your beard over whether to use the black and white picture or the white and black one, well you can try both of them out!
 Test a bunch of different tweets with your campaign, Twitter will test them all and promote whichever one is performing the best.
 We recommend trying at least four different tweets, with variances in content, wording, and pictures.